 We stayed at hotel H10 Montcada when we were last in Barcelona.
 We thought it was lovely!
 It’s in a great position close to all the main sights, and right next to a Metro station.
 Our room was modern, comfortable and tasteful and there’s even a terrace on the roof with a hot tub and sunbathing area.
 We would thoroughly recommend it.
 For more hotel advice, go to Holidaycheck.com where you can see insight from previous travellers, hotel rankings and pictures.

 One of the best ways to see all that Barcelona has to offer is to take one of the many organised tours.
 There’s something for everyone including the top-rated tour to Montserrat and the Half Day Bike Tour.
+We’re working with TopRatedTours.com to hand-pick only excursions that get fantastic reviews so you can buy with confidence.
 See all of the options at our Barcelona Tours & Activities pages.

 GETTING AROUND BARCELONA